Honor Kneafsey

-Honor Kneafsey (born 5 August 2004) is a British actress.
+Honor Kneafsey is a British actress.
 She has made numerous television, film and West End stage appearances.

-Kneafsey started her career as a child actress, featuring in such roles as June, the youngest child of historical figure George Mottershead, in the BBC1 drama Our Zoo (2014), and the young character Christine who works in, and later burns down, the eponymous The Bookshop (2017).
+Kneafsey is the daughter of Mark Kneafsey and Alison née Jones, who married in Oxford in England in 1998.
+She started her career as a child actress, featuring in such roles as June, the youngest child of historical figure George Mottershead, in the BBC1 drama Our Zoo (2014), and the young character Christine Gipping who works in, and later burns down, the eponymous The Bookshop (2017).
 She is also known for her voice role as Robyn Goodfellowe in Wolfwalkers (2020).